When planning their education and future careers, many students think only of the hard skills needed to get the job, such as:

 - Communication skills

-This list is typical of other surveys and reports on what employers are seeking in applicants and even in those they promote.
-Writing is not only included as the third skill listed, but is also well known to foster the other four.
+This list is typical of many surveys and reports on what employers are seeking in applicants and even in those they promote.

 Learn to Improve Your Writing